MahApps/mahapps.com/input/docs/controls/flipview.md

 | `MouseHoverBorderEnabled` | `bool` | `True` |
 | `MouseHoverBorderBrush` | `Brush` | theme |
 | `MouseHoverBorderThickness` | `Thickness` | `4` |

-It does not appear in the figures on this page because an off-screen render has no mouse in it.

 ## An automatic slideshow